connect-group/terraform-aws-rds-finalsnapshot/README.md

 > Destroying infrastructure is by its nature destructive - when developing an environment,
 > take plenty of manual backups until you have tested your infrastructure code!

-This module can be used from the command-line and can also be used within a CI environment, but there is one manual step.
-The very first time the database is created, the "first_run" variable must be set to true.
-On all other runs, it should be set to false.
+This module can be used from the command-line and can also be used within a CI environment.

-This can be handled as follows,
+Backups are created and restored as follows,

-    # First run
-    terraform apply -var first_run=true
+    terraform apply

-    # Subsequent runs: (warning, wait 3 minutes before destroying)
     terraform destroy
     terraform apply
     terraform destroy